wghile/PS-Module2Project/README.md

 ## Technologies

-This project was built using React + Vite, JavaScript, HTMl, and CSS.
+This project was built using React + Vite, JavaScript, HTML, and CSS.

 ## How to Navigate